On Hardy spaces of local and nonlocal operators: Characterization of

 Here we assume that the expectation is absolutely convergent, in particular--finite.
-It is evident that $r$ is $h$-harmonic if and only if $r=u/h$ on $D$, where $u$ is {\it singular $\alpha$-harmonic on $D$} (\cite{MR2365478}), i.e. $u$ is $\alpha$-harmonic on $D$ and $u=0$ on $D^c$.
-We are interested in $L^p$ integrability of $u/h$, since it amounts to {\it weighted} $L^p$ integrability of $u$.
-The following definition is adapted from \cite{MR2606956}. \begin{df} For $0<p < \infty$ we define $\HH^p_h=\HH^p_h(D,\alpha)$ as the class of all the functions { $u:\ \Rd\to \R$, singular $\alpha$-harmonic} on $D$, and such that
+It is evident that $r$ is $h$-harmonic if and only if $r=u/h$ on $D$, where $u$ is $\alpha$-harmonic on $D$ \kb{and vanishes on $D^c$}. \kb{Below we call such functions $u$ singular $\alpha$-harmonic on $D$, too, without requiring nonnegativity.} We are interested in $L^p$ integrability of $u/h$, \kb{which} amounts to weighted $L^p$ integrability of $u$.
+The following definition is adapted from \cite{MR2606956}. \begin{defi} For $0<p < \infty$ we define $\HH^p_h=\HH^p_h(D,\alpha)$ as the class of all the functions { $u:\,\Rd\to \R$, singular $\alpha$-harmonic} on $D$ and such that